ajenggtrd/ajenggtrd/README.md

 I'm currently learning Database and Data Mining
 </p>

-How to reach me: ajengtysfi@gmail.com or IG: ajenggtrd
+How to reach me: ajengtysfi@gmail.com

 <!---
 ajenggtrd/ajenggtrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.